sollecitom/corda-di-container-spike/README.md

 - Most modules, including all CordApps, only depend on `javax.inject` and `JSR 250`, meaning they're completely Spring-agnostic.
 - Any Dependency Injection container compatible with `javax.inject`, `JSR 250` and package scanning will work.
+- The di-cordapps-resolver is able to load multiple versions of the same CordApp at the same time.
-- The entire project took roughly 3 hours, including documentation.
+- The entire project took roughly 5 hours, including separate class loaders per CordApp per version and documentation.
 It's written in Kotlin and works with both JDK8 and JDK9.

 ## How to run it

+- Run `./gradlew clean build -x test` from within the project directory.
+    - cp ./cordapp-1/build/libs/cordapp-1-all-1.0-SNAPSHOT.jar ./corda-node/libs
+    - cp ./cordapp-2/build/libs/cordapp-2-all-1.0-SNAPSHOT.jar ./corda-node/libs
+    - cp ./cordapp-2v2/build/libs/cordapp-2v2-all-2.0-SNAPSHOT.jar ./corda-node/libs
+    - cp ./cordapp-3/build/libs/cordapp-3-all-1.0-SNAPSHOT.jar ./corda-node/libs

+- Copy all fat jars generated as build outputs for CordApps under `corda-node/libs` folder.
-Run/Debug `NodeStarter.kt` and watch the console.
+- Run/Debug `NodeStarter.kt` and watch the console.
 Then open `Node` and follow the code.

 ## Project modules structure